Athletics at the 2024 Summer Olympics – Men's 100 metres

 The men's 100 metres event at the 2024 Summer Olympics took place on 3 August and 4 August at the Stade de France in Paris.
 Noah Lyles won the gold medal, setting a new personal best in the 100m and giving the United States its first victory in the event since 2004.
 Jamaican Kishane Thompson finished in second, taking the silver medal.
-The winning time of 9.79 was achieved by both Lyles and Thompson, but Lyles crossed the line 5ms faster to take gold.
+The winning time of 9.79 was achieved by both Lyles and Thompson, but Lyles crossed the line 5 ms sooner to take gold.
 Lyles' teammate Fred Kerley finished third in 9.81, winning bronze.